 14. Źródło

-At Źródło, the chef puts an innovative twist on traditional recipes, turning familiar dishes into culinary adventures – everything from “Polish oysters” to spicy lamb sausages in tomato sauce.
+The chef at Źródło reinterprets traditional recipes, turning familiar dishes into gastronomic discoveries – from “Polish oysters” to spicy lamb sausages in tomato sauce.

 15. KUK

-Tucked inside the Verte Marriott hotel, the restaurant champions local ingredients and serves smaller portions so you can sample more dishes in one visit.
+Located inside the Verte Marriott hotel, the restaurant focuses on local ingredients, and its smaller portions make it possible to try more dishes in one visit.

 16. Cafe Mozaika

-The locals love hanging out on the summer terrace, enjoying traditional Polish dishes in the fresh air.
-The menu cleverly balances old-school recipes with modern takes – everything from rich żurek to creative spins on bigos.
+Locals especially appreciate the summer terrace, where you can enjoy traditional Polish dishes in the open air.
+The menu balances classic recipes and modern interpretations, from rich żurek to more refined takes on bigos.

 17. Restauracja Akademia